cozy/cozy-stack/docs/shared-drives.md

 There are two ways to create a shared drive:

+### Simple method: Use `POST /sharings/drives`

+Use the [`POST /sharings/drives`](#post-sharingsdrives) endpoint either to:

-### Simple method: Convert an existing folder
+- convert an existing folder into a shared drive with `folder_id`
+- create a brand new shared-drive folder with `name`

-Use the [`POST /sharings/drives`](#post-sharingsdrives) endpoint to convert any existing folder into a shared drive.
-This is the recommended approach as it handles all validation and setup automatically.
+This is the recommended approach as it handles validation and setup automatically.

 ### Manual method